Bhanu-code/db-drawer/README.md

 # db-drawer
 ![db-drawer](db-drawer-logo.png)

-a cli tool for visualising your database schemas. db-drawer checks the data model schemas of your project ("./models") folder and visualises by running on localhost in node environment. it attaches to your project as an npm package.
+a CLI tool for visualizing your database schemas. db-drawer checks the data model schemas of your project ("./models") folder and visualizes by running on localhost in the node environment. it attaches to your project as an npm package.

-currently, we have support only for sequelize and mongoose.
+currently, we have support only for Sequelize and Mongoose.

 refer to Learn.md for building the project: <a href="https://github.com/Bhanu-code/db-drawer/blob/main/Learn.md">Learn.md</a>